AlgoMaster Logo

 The out pattern is used extensively in C#'s standard library, most notably in Dictionary.TryGetValue() which we will see in the collections section.

-For DSA specifically, the pass-by-reference behavior of lists matters enormously in recursive and backtracking problems.
+For DSA specifically, the pass-by-reference behavior of lists matters in recursive and backtracking problems.
 When you pass a List to a recursive call and add elements to it, those additions are visible to the caller.
 That is why the backtracking pattern works, adding and removing from a shared list as you explore different branches:

 Variable scope works the same as in most C-family languages.
 Variables declared inside a loop body exist only within that iteration: